 Define classes

-The same as linked list implementation, we define Node class first.
+The same as the linked list implementation, we define the Node class first.
 Node class has two fields: data and next.
 The data stores the value.
 The next is the reference to the next node.
-CircularLinkList class has three variable head, curr and length.
+The CircularLinkList class has three variables head, curr, and length.
 The head always points to the first insert node.
 Its initial value is null.
-The curr node is the “current” position to insert new node.
+The curr node is the “current” position to insert a new node.
 Its next node links to the head.
-The length is to keep track the number of elements in the list.
+The length is to keep track of the number of elements in the list.

 Java